jaimebv/EDF-Port-FreeRTOS/README.md

 This is what we are doing here:
 * Undefine the macro in case it was defined somewhere else
 * Get the core from which the macro is being called (which in ESP32 is always the core 0) and the target core of the task.
 We read the current core (`xPortGetCoreID()`) and the task’s pinned-to core (`pxTCB->xCoreID`).
-If they differ, we’ll send an IPI later so the other core re-schedules immediately .
+If they differ, we’ll send an IPI later so the other core reschedules immediately.
 * Change the value of the deadline for the task (current tick count + period).
 By using `listSET_LIST_ITEM_VALUE` the list stays order based on the item value, which in our case is the deadlien.
 Therefore the list will be in deadline order because we always use the sorted insert API when we put a task into it.
-* Insert the new list element un the `xReadyTasksListEDF` List. `vListInsert()` walks the list from the tail backwards until it finds the first item whose xItemValue (the deadline) is ≤ the new item’s value, and links it immediately after it.
-That keeps the list always sorted by `xItemValue` (i.e. by deadline) with no extra “rearrange” pass needed.
+* Insert the new list element in the `xReadyTasksListEDF` List. `vListInsert()` walks the list from the tail backwards until it finds the first item whose xItemValue (the deadline) is ≤ the new item’s value, and links it immediately after it.
+That keeps the list always sorted by `xItemValue` (i.e., by deadline) with no extra “rearrange” pass needed.
-* Case the task has no afinity, namely can run in any core or the target core is core 0, then pin the task to core 0.
-Otherwise, force the task to run in the other core (core 1).
-Simply adding to the list isn’t enough under EDF. when we have just made a sooner-deadline task ready, the kernel must re-evaluate right now.
+* Case the task has no affinity, namely can run in any core, or the target core is core 0, then pin the task to core 0.
+Otherwise, force the task to run on the other core (core 1).
+Simply adding to the list isn’t enough under EDF.
+When we have just made a sooner-deadline task ready, the kernel must re-evaluate right now.
 On the same core we call `portYIELD_WITHIN_API()`, which causes `vTaskSwitchContext()` to run as soon as we exit the critical section.
 If the task is pinned elsewhere, we send an inter-processor interrupt with `vPortYieldOtherCore()`

-*📑 Note: `portYIELD_WITHIN_API();` and `vPortYieldOtherCore( xTargetCore );` functions are the unique port specific fuctions we use here.
+*📑 Note: `portYIELD_WITHIN_API();` and `vPortYieldOtherCore( xTargetCore );` functions are the unique port-specific functions we use here.
 Therefore, its implementation may vary based on which board you are using.
-The equivalente methods should be found in `portmacro.h` if you are not using the ESP32 but following this tutorial for some other board.*
+The equivalent methods should be found in `portmacro.h` if you are not using the ESP32 but following this tutorial for some other board.*

 4. **Add the period variable in the TCB**